 First impressions are made in seconds.
-One seamless way to make a good one is by investing in your images.
+As with any type of design portfolio, a seamless way to make a good first impression is to invest in your images.
 High quality photos of your completed projects will ensure that you give potential clients an adequate taste of the real thing.
 With each project, choose quality over quantity and limit yourself to the best photos of your work.

 Consider adding images from each stage in the building process, so visitors can fully immerse themselves in your work.
 As an architect, you’ll also want to include 3D model drawings or plans in order to represent the full scope of each project.
 Original sketches are also key, since it's a critical part of the job (ahem - not the ones you drew on napkins).

 A picture’s worth a thousand words - but it doesn’t tell it all.
 Adding descriptive text to accompany the images in your portfolio is a great way to contextualize your work.